 But why is it important?

-When you’re struggling one day to get motivation to hit the gym, think about these benefits: Regular exercise helps your body handle stress, allows you to sleep better, gives you more energy, and may even help you live longer!
+When you’re struggling one day to get the motivation to hit the gym, think about these benefits: Regular exercise helps your body handle stress, allows you to sleep better, gives you more energy, and may even help you live longer!
 While these are all fantastic benefits from working out, another major key is giving your body the fighting power to fight sickness!

 According to a study reported through BBC, those who exercise regularly were less likely to become sick, or even if they did fall ill it never lasted as long or was as severe as someone who did not work out.
 Regular exercise is a great way to boost your immune system!